EmilHvitfeldt/xaringancolor/README.md

 ### HTML

-css classes named accoring to the colors have been created, so if you want some text to be red you type `.red[my text]` and text inside the square brackets turn red.
+css classes named according to the colors have been created, so if you want some text to be red you type `.red[my text]` and text inside the square brackets turn red.
 This only works for the colors you have created and you need to put a leading period (.) before the color name